Leonardo Journal Volume 50, Issue 2, 2017

-Leonardo is a print journal, published five times a year.
-Leonardo is edited by Leonardo/the International Society for the Arts, Sciences and Technology, and published by the MIT Press.
+Leonardo is published five times a year.
+Leonardo is edited by Leonardo/the International Society for the Arts, Sciences and Technology, and published by The MIT Press.

 ONLINE ACCESS: Subscriptions to Leonardo include access to electronic versions of journal issues available on The MIT Press website.